leandroatochkin/leandroatochkin/README.md

 Technologies Used: React Native, Expo, Node.js, mySQL

 Project 2: Malbec
-Description: A full-stack project where clients interact with localized software through file-based communication (e.g., GO_STFIN.txt) to process and handle orders effectively.
+Description: A full-stack project where clients interact with localized software through file-based communication to process and handle orders effectively.
 Technologies Used: Node.js, File I/O, Local Networking

 And many more...